 Joseph would shrug, providing her with the opening she needed.
 Anna would bless herself, lamenting, “Oy vie, we could’ve sent him to rabbinical school!”

 But the biggest mistake of all, says the authoress, is that “the church hierarchy got the message all wrong, and that is the reason for all the anguish and sorrow ever since.”
 Not only did the Christian world get the message wrong, so did, to varying degrees, other faiths.
 Jesus didn’t die for our sins.
 His ministry was to show that each human being had to sacrifice and go through the ordeal he had gone through.

 One other characteristic worth mentioning is that the writer is a psychic and takes on the future arguments of Friedrich Nietzsche, Albert Camus, Dietrich Bonhoeffer, and Teilhard de Chardin and key church documents and pronouncements.
 She has an apocalyptic vision of the contemporary world, but it is far different than that found in the New Testament.
-It’s just something else, she says, “they got wrong.”
+It’s something else, she says, “that the men got wrong.”